 Donor: Elke Albrecht, LaGrangeville, NY

-Description: Decorative Wreath made with recycled worn horseshoes welded together.
-10 horseshoes are used and it is approximately 20"x 20" in size.
+Description: Decorative wreath made with recycled worn horseshoes welded together.
+Ten (10) horseshoes are used.
+It is approximately 20" x 20" in size.
+Each shoe is very unique.
 The shoes have been spray painted an aged, dark bronze finish.
 It is accented with a burlap bow on the bottom.
-Great for hanging on house front door or barn door.
-Each is very unique with different old shoes used.
+Great for hanging on house or barn door.

 Donor: Mike Bagley CJF II APF-I, Canton, OH

-Description: Antique Heller Brothers 2 LB rounding hammer, I have refurbished and retempered the head and reshafted it with one of Roy Bloom's aged straight grain hickory handles, a rare find.
+Description: Antique Heller Brothers 2 lb Rounding Hammer.
+I have refurbished and re-tempered the head and reshafted it with one of Roy Bloom's aged straight grain hickory handles.
+A rare and unique find!

 a.
 Develop a program to assist in the organization of short-term assistance for a member who is not capable of working due to injury or illness.